What do they say at the beginning and end of AA meetings?

 An overview of a typical AA meeting structure.

 Businessmen do research on their prospects before sitting down to pitch them.
 Parents research neighborhood crime rates and school ratings before moving into a new home.
 Some people simply like to be prepared, and there is nothing wrong with that.
-Even those who struggle with addiction make like to know what they are getting into when attending an AA meeting.
+Even those who struggle with addiction like to know what they are getting into when attending an AA meeting.
 The following breakdown of an AA meeting’s structure will help provide insight to those who are new to Alcoholics Anonymous.

 AA Meeting Structure

 When it comes to the beginning and ending, most AA meetings follow the same general structure.
-However, each meeting is individually run and may differ some based on the group’s specific needs and interests.
+However, each meeting is individually run and may differ slightly based on the group’s specific needs and interests.
 For instance, an AA Agnostics group may not say all of the prayers that are usually recited.
 As a reference point, the following elements make up a typical AA meeting:

 1. AA Preamble